jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 Chef Client finished, 3/9 resources updated in 1.358184628 seconds
 ```

 Ok, so let's take this one step farther.
 Go ahead and open up `cookbooks/base/files/default/ssh_config` and put a comment at the top of the file.
-Diff the file and the main one.
+Diff the source file in the cookbook with the real file on disk.
 ```bash
 root@chef-book:~/core# vim cookbooks/base/files/default/ssh_config
 root@chef-book:~/core# diff -u /etc/ssh/ssh_config cookbooks/base/files/default/ssh_config